janMagnusHeimann/threejs-portfolio/CHARACTER_REPLACEMENT_GUIDE.md

-# 3D Character Replacement Guide
+can# 3D Character Replacement Guide

 This guide explains how to replace the default 3D character in the Work Experience section with your own avatar.